 Strategy 3: Pre-Write and Template Presence Strategies

-For many, remaining present and engaged in your online courses is a given during delivery—but have you considered presence during the design phase of your online course?
+For many, remaining present and engaged in your online courses are givens during delivery—but have you considered presence during the design phase of your online course?
 Proactively considering this aspect can help decrease your workload during course delivery, which may free up time to engage with your students more authentically during the course.

-Designing a presence plan and identifying key milestones for students during the design phase of your course is a great way to get started practicing proactive presence.
+Designing a presence plan and identifying key milestones for students during the design phase of your course are great ways to get started practicing proactive presence.
 Consider working on prewriting and templatizing some of the more common presence strategies.
 For example, you might plan to begin each class with an announcement.
 An added benefit of prewriting the announcement content is that it will help lessen the workload in future weeks.
 Other types of information that could be prewritten include important due dates, critical reflections and takeaways that you want to highlight and the upcoming week’s objectives.
-A benefit of prewriting is that it leaves placeholders for more timely information like current events or shoutouts to students.
+A benefit of prewriting is that it leaves placeholders for more timely information like current events or shout-outs to students.